dev-sampsonorson/dev-sampsonorson/README.md

 # 👋 Hi, I'm Orson

-I am a **CTO and full-stack engineer** with expertise in **Angular and .NET**.
+I am a **full-stack engineer** with expertise in **Angular and .NET**.
 I specialize in designing and building **scalable healthcare software solutions** that improve patient outcomes and transform care delivery.

 I strive to leave every codebase **more modular, performant, and accessible**, and I believe in balancing technical excellence with real-world impact.